Walk the talk

 - Unless relevant permissions have been obtained, discourage students from copying or using Aboriginal signs or symbols in their own art-making.
 Doing so not only runs the risk of infringing on intellectual property and copyright, it may also disrespect particular cultural protocols around who has the authority to share certain symbols and stories through art.
 Students should be encouraged to develop their own symbolic visual language when creating their artworks for the Schools Reconciliation Challenge.

 - Ensure that all resources used are culturally sensitive and appropriate.
-If in doubt, consult with Aboriginal people/advisors in your local community or the NSW Reconciliation Council.
+If in doubt, consult with Aboriginal people/advisors in your local community or the Reconciliation NSW.

 - Integrate other aspects of Aboriginal art and culture, such as the oral story telling traditions, the performing arts, music, and dance wherever possible.